shashiirk/javascript20/breathing-exercise/README.md

 ## Project Specifications

 - Circle with gradient color
-- Expand and Compress the circle periodically
+- Expand and compress the circle periodically
 - Display message